MHaidary786/Quizzy/README.md

 # Quizzy

 Welcome to **Quizzy**!
 Quizzy is a dynamic web-based application designed to create, manage, and take quizzes on a variety of topics.
-It provides an interactive platform for both quiz creators and participants.
+It offers an interactive platform for quiz creators and participants, with features to use pre-made question templates and select questions based on difficulty, subject, and question type.

 ## Table of Contents